...you have Stable Teams that are also Collocated Teams.

 ✥ ✥ ✥

 Every culture has rhythms, such as holidays, that have nothing to do with the Gregorian calendar, yet most business cycles are based on the latter.
 Religious holiday vacations tend to pop up at seemingly random dates, but in fact often follow a lunar calendar: Ramadan, Passover, Easter, and Hanukkah are typical examples.
-We as professionals tend to believe that time is uniform, that a day is a day and a week is a week, yet Project Managers are taught to pretend that December as a month has only 10 days (of effective work).
+We as professionals tend to believe that time is uniform, that a day is a day and a week is a week, yet Project Managers learn that they should treat December as a month with only 10 days of effective work.
 In the meantime, the reality of local holidays confounds the fixed, internal units of time that come from the Gregorian calendar and which are the foundation of Scrum Sprints.
 And “local” differs from culture to culture and country to country.
 Denmark shuts down for the month of July; Germany tends to split its summer siesta across two months.
 Australia’s holiday season is different yet again, and heaven help the poor enterprises that believe in multisite development and which have locations in both Europe and Australia.
 We won’t even mention India, whose holidays follow the sun and the moon.

 While we acknowledge the rhythm of the Sun in the Daily Scrum, we often ignore larger rhythms of life like the phases of the Moon and the local seasons.
 Human beings are not machines who can deliver the same every hour and day all time of year, just as European Project Managers deeply discount December.
 So we work in day time and sleep at night.
 We have weekends, holidays, and vacations.
 These create annoying irregularities for Sprint Planning, Roadmaps, and the concept of velocity.